0LNetworkCommunity/libra-legacy-v6/language/stdlib/transaction_scripts/transaction_script_documentation_template.md

 ### System Administration

 ---
-#### Script update_libra_version
+#### Script update_diem_version

-Updates the Libra major version that is stored on-chain and is used by the VM.
-This transaction can only be sent from the Libra Root account.
+Updates the Diem major version that is stored on-chain and is used by the VM.
+This transaction can only be sent from the Diem Root account.

-Script documentation: `update_libra_version`
+Script documentation: `update_diem_version`

 ---
 #### Script add_to_script_allow_list

 Adds a script hash to the transaction allowlist.
-This transaction can only be sent by the Libra Root account.
+This transaction can only be sent by the Diem Root account.
 Scripts with this hash can be sent afterward the successful execution of this script.

 Script documentation: `add_to_script_allow_list`